umbrella-fabric/TouSIX-Manager/README.md

 This option is used to verify the access on some critical components of the project. be sure to assign an address only used by your controller.

-Then, you can launch the Django application by any method proposed on the Djnago official website.
+Then, you can launch the Django application by any method proposed on the Django official website.
+After running Django you will be able to access the web gui interface to start adding the first IXP member router to the fabric.
+More documentation and screenshot will be added soon.

+For any questions please contact us !

 Contact
 -------